Disney's Hollywood Studios: History

 Disney later filed a countersuit, claiming that MGM/UA and MGM Grand, Inc. had conspired to violate Disney's worldwide rights to the MGM name in the theme park business and that MGM/UA would harm Disney's reputation by building its own theme park at the MGM Grand hotel and casino in Las Vegas, Nevada.
 On October 23, 1992, Los Angeles Superior Court Judge Curtis B. Rappe ruled that Disney had the right to continue using the Disney-MGM Studios name on film product produced at the Florida facility, and that MGM Grand had the right to build a Las Vegas theme park using the MGM name and logo as long as it did not share the same studio backlot theme as Disney's property.
 The 33 acre MGM Grand Adventures Theme Park opened in 1993 at the Las Vegas site and closed permanently in 2000.
 Disney was contractually prohibited from using the Disney-MGM Studios name in certain marketing contexts; in those instances, the park was called either The Disney Studios or Disney Studios Florida.

 In the 1990s, as the park's popularity and attendance grew, the park saw its first expansion in 1994, with the addition of Sunset Boulevard and The Twilight Zone Tower of Terror attraction.
 The backlot's New York streets were opened to guest access to relieve traffic and renamed as Streets of America.
 During that same decade, Walt Disney Feature Animation's on-site satellite studio assisted in the production of Beauty and the Beast, Aladdin, and The Lion King, with Mulan and Lilo & Stitch being completed entirely at the park's studio.
+The Sunset Boulevard area would receive an expansion in the late 1990s, starting with the installation of Fantasmic!, a nighttime show that opened in 1998, six years after the debut of its predecessor at Disneyland.
+The next year in 1999, an indoor launched looping roller coaster themed to Aerosmith called Rock 'n' Roller Coaster, officially opened to the public.
 In 2001, the Sorcerer's Hat—a stylized version of the magical hat from Fantasia—was erected in front of the park's Chinese Theater and began to serve as the park's icon from then onwards, displacing the Earffel Tower in that role.
 In 2004, Disney shuttered the Florida animation unit.
-The backlot's Residential Street was demolished to accommodate the new location for Lights, Motors, Action!
-Extreme Stunt Show in 2005.
+The previous summer, the backlot's Residential Street was demolished to accommodate the new location for Lights, Motors, Action!: Extreme Stunt Show, an American adaptation of Moteurs ...
+Action!: Stunt Show Spectacular at Walt Disney Studios Park.
+The stunt show would open along with Soarin' at Epcot in 2005 to coincide the Happiest Celebration on Earth festival.
 In 2007, Disney announced that Disney-MGM Studios would be rebranded as Disney's Hollywood Studios, effective January 7, 2008.
 That same year, the former Stage 1 soundstage became home to Toy Story Mania! and the surrounding area was rethemed as Pixar Place.